piotrmski/w13asm/README.md

     - hexadecimal `/^0x[0-9A-F]+$/` (case-insensitive),
     - binary `/^0b[0-1]+$/` (case-insensitive),
     - octal `/^0[0-7]+$/`,
-- Single characters or non-zero-terminated strings in ' brackets,
+- Single characters or non-zero-terminated strings in single quotes `'`,
-- Zero-terminated strings in " brackets.
+- Zero-terminated strings in double quotes `"`.

 Numbers in data declarations are limited to 8 bits.